 • Any special metrics of a particular social media channel, such as “likes” on Facebook

-It is important to track the changes from month to month and make a comparison with the same time last year.
+It is important to track the changes from month to month and compare them with the same time last year.

 Analytical Tools